Skip to content

 Does Huntsman Mental Health Institute accept Medicaid?

 Yes.
 According to SAMHSA data, Huntsman Mental Health Institute accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific IA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific UT Medicaid plan.
 Call (801) 583-2500 to verify your benefits.

 What level of care does Huntsman Mental Health Institute offer?